 Specially designed shoe inserts that support the feet and improve foot posture.
 '1 appliance' generally means one pair of orthotics.
-Peoplecare only provides benefits on custom made or heat moulded orthotics.
+Orthotics must be prescribed by a Podiatrist, Chiropractor, Physiotherapist, Bio Mechanist, Pedorthotic or Orthotists.

 Ante-natal classes often include preparation for labour, birth and early parenthood.
-Post-natal classes may include settling and going home with your baby, breastfeeding and bathing your baby) are not covered by RBHS.
+Post-natal classes (such as settling and going home with your baby, breastfeeding and bathing your baby) are not covered by RBHS.

 Speech pathology is the assessment and treatment of communication and swallowing disorders.
 Speech pathologists can help with problems with speech, language, communication, fluency or voice, or problems with swallowing food or drinking safely.

 Health aids includes things like ante/post-natal treatment, blood glucose monitors, blood pressure monitors, CPAP machines, crutches, glucose testing strips, home nursing, walkers, wheel chairs etc.

 A device to amplify and change sound to assist people with hearing impairments.